ployground/ploy/README.rst

   from an `mfsBSD <http://mfsbsd.vx.sk/>`_ distribution where the password is fixed.

-``proxyhost``
-  The id of another instance declared in ploy.conf which is used to create a tunnel to the ssh port of this instance.

 ``proxycommand``
   The command to use in the ProxyCommand option for ssh when using the ``ploy-ssh`` command.
 There are some variables which can be used: